General Argyres-Douglas Theory

 The Hitchin equation defined on the Riemann surface \cite{Hitchin:1987ab, Hitchin:1987bc} plays a central role in these constructions.
-Let's first review what happens in the regular puncture case.
-The four dimensional UV theory is specified by the boundary condition of the fields in the Hitchin's equation at the puncture: they have the regular singularity (first order pole).
-The gauge coupling constant is the complex structure moduli of punctured Riemann surface, and the mass parameters are encoded as the coefficients of the first order pole.
+Let's first review what happens in the regular puncture case: The four dimensional UV theory is specified by the choice of Riemann surface with punctures, and the puncture is interpreted as the boundary condition of the fields in the Hitchin's equation: these punctures have the regular singularity (first order pole).
+The gauge coupling constant is identified with the complex structure moduli of punctured Riemann surface, and the mass parameters are encoded as the coefficients of the first order pole.
 The IR behavior of the four dimensional theory is determined by the moduli space of solutions with the above specified boundary condition.
 In particular, the Seiberg-Witten curve is identified with the spectral curve of the Hitchin integrable system.

 There is no way to introduce dimensional couplings using only regular punctures so the irregular singularity for the solution of Hitchin's equation is needed.
-The introduction of the irregular singularity provides us the desired properties: first the operators of 4d theory have fractional scaling dimension; second the parameters in the higher order pole are the dimensional coupling constants.
+The introduction of the irregular singularity provides us the desired properties: first the Coulomb branch operators of 4d theory can have fractional scaling dimension as computed from the spectral curve; second the parameters in the higher order pole are the dimensional coupling constants.
 The coefficient in the first order pole is still identified with the mass parameter, therefore all the deformation parameters of the UV theory are matched with the geometric parameters.
 The moduli space has similar properties as the regular singularity case, i.e. it is also a hyperkahler manifold \cite{MR2004129}.
-One can also identify the spectral curve of the moduli space with the Seiberg-Witten curve.
-So the IR behavior of the theory is solved too.
+One can also identify the spectral curve of the moduli space with the Seiberg-Witten curve, and the IR behavior of the theory is solved too.